YS8610/matcha_express_react/README.md

 ## Frontend TODO

+- All backend stuff are currently mocked on the frontend, to integrate once ready.
 - All pages to be inspired by tinder, to change red to green theme though.
 - Currently tailwindcss syntax using version 3, need to switch to version 4.

+## Backend Notes

+- using express, typescript, postgresql, helmetjs
+- yet to see any api endpoint, auth, db table